 Linguistics does not have control over undergraduate admissions.
 Please contact CLAS Academic Advising if you have questions not specifically related to the linguistics department.

-Q: Which societies, websites, and forums are good for linguistics students to look into?
+Which societies, websites, and forums are good for linguistics students to look into?

 Check out the Linguistic Society of America (LSA), the Linguist List, and our own Florida Linguistics.com.
 UF Linguistics also has biweekly seminars that are open to everyone: Thursday Linguistics Seminar.
 If you are interested in scholarships, be sure to check out the CLAS Scholarships website.

-Q: How can I best prepare for admission to a graduate program in Linguistics?
+How can I best prepare for admission to a graduate program in Linguistics?

 In any case, do an independent study (Research Opportunities), and, if you qualify, a senior thesis (see information on the Undergraduate Major webpage).
 It is also recommended that you take the 4000-level linguistics core classes, such as phonology, morphology, syntax, phonetics, semantics, and formal semantics.
 If you know what kind of linguistics you wish to specialize in, consult a faculty member in that area to discuss what other courses are good to take.
 Also, speak with him/her about what the best graduate programs in the field are.
 This faculty member may be willing to proofread your personal statement, and to write a letter of recommendation if you ask!
-Also, the Career Resource Center provides helpful information on applying to graduate school.
+Also, the Career Connections Center provides helpful information on applying to graduate school.

-Q: How do I find M.A./Ph.D programs in Linguistics?
+How do I find M.A./Ph.D programs in Linguistics?

-Q: How do I prepare for a non-academic job?
+How do I prepare for a non-academic job?

-Q: What are good study abroad programs for a linguistics major?
+What are good study abroad programs for a linguistics major?

 Look for programs that offer linguistics courses.
 You may be able to transfer some of these towards your UF major.
-Some programs that offer linguistics are: the University of Mannheim (Germany), Madrid (Spain), Haifa (Israel), and Utrecht (Netherlands), but there are many more.
+Some programs that offer linguistics are: the University of Mannheim (Germany), and Utrecht (Netherlands), but there are many more.
 Be careful, though, as some programs may offer linguistics courses in one particular year or semester, but not in another!
 Before you leave, have the undergraduate coordinator in Linguistics sign a course equivalency form (see next question).
 For more information, see UF’s International Center.

-Q: How do I go about having the study abroad courses approved?
+How do I go about having the study abroad courses approved?

 Before you leave to go abroad, you need to complete a course equivalency form (available at UF’s International Center), and have it further completed and signed by the undergraduate advisors of the department that offer the equivalent courses at UF.
 To make it easier for the advisors to see whether the course you take abroad is equivalent to a UF course, please provide the course description and syllabus.
 An overview of the textbooks used is often helpful, too.